Armin Hary: World record

-On June 21, 1960 at Letzigrund Stadium in Zurich Hary ran into the history books by running the 100 m in 10.0 seconds, a new word record.
+On June 21, 1960, at Letzigrund Stadium in Zurich Hary ran into the history books by running the 100 m in 10.0 seconds, a new world record.
 But the judges were so shocked, they said it must have been a false start.
 Hary was allowed a repeat run and ran another 10.0 seconds 35 minutes later.

 Olympic Games 1960 in Rome

 That same year, at the Olympics, he achieved his greatest moment of fame.
 After a nerve-wracking number of near-starts the six men finally came off the mark together, but within two strides Hary had accelerated to a half-meter lead.
-By the 50-meter mark Hary opened up a two-meter gap, towards the finish Duke’s Dave Sime started closing in, but Hary sprinted to the gold medal in the 100 m dash with a time of 10.2 seconds completing the finest exhibition of sprinting in Olympic history.
+By the 50-meter mark Hary opened up a two-meter gap, towards the finish Duke's Dave Sime started closing in, but Hary sprinted to the gold medal in the 100 m dash with a time of 10.2 seconds completing the finest exhibition of sprinting in Olympic history.

 Armin Hary also won a 2nd Gold medal in the 4 × 100 m relay when USA was disqualified for an illegal baton pass.
 Germany's time, 39.5 seconds, equaled their own world record.

 Fastest starter

 Due to his reaction time and quick acceleration out of the blocks Hary was often accused of jumping or anticipating the gun.
 Considered the fastest starter in the world, Hary was periodically tested for his quick reaction time, it was discovered that he had extraordinary reflexes.
-With the help of high speed photography Armin Hary’s quick start sequence has been well documented and studied.
-Long believed to be physiologically impossible Hary’s reaction time was recorded at 0.04 seconds compared to the average human’s of 0.132 seconds.
+With the help of high speed photography Armin Hary's quick start sequence has been well documented and studied.
+Long believed to be physiologically impossible Hary's reaction time was recorded at 0.04 seconds compared to the average human's of 0.132 seconds.

 The new IAAF false start rule of 0.100 is based on the fact that no human besides Hary has ever been able to react faster to the sound of the gun.

 His iconic starts have earned him the nickname “Thief of Starts” from the term “Thief of Hearts”.

 Sponsors

 He was also the first track star to be affected by the rivalry between Adidas and Puma; each of the two then-fledgling companies wanted the "world's fastest man" to wear its shoes at the 1960 Olympics, putting him right in the middle of the Dassler brother feud.
 During the companies expensive bidding war for the most famous athlete in the world, Hary realised that neither company had an exclusivity clause in their contract, so without telling the other, he signed with both.
-Wearing Puma spikes on the track in his 100 meter final and Adidas shoes on the victory stand when receiving his gold medal.
+Wearing Puma spikes on the track in his 100-meter final and Adidas shoes on the victory stand when receiving his gold medal.